-Here is the recording and transcript from my one of my FREE December 2015 Treating and Beating Fibromyalgia Teleconferences held each and every Tuesday night.
+Here is the recording and transcript from my one of my FREE December 2015 Treating and Beating Fibromyalgia Teleconferences held each and every week.
 You can register for free at www.fibroexpert.com

 Dr. M: I’d like to if I can, get Kaoime Malloy from Wisconsin to come on the line.
 Kaoime, if you are on the call if you’ll hit star 6 that should bring you on the call live.